-A Pay to Participate fee is required for this class
+A Pay to Participate fee is required for this class Return to course offering page: 9, 10, 11, 12 of the orchestra director

-3762 CHAMBER ORCHESTRA 3760 HONORS CHAMBER ORCHESTRA Year
+3762 CHAMBER ORCHESTRA 3760 HONORS CHAMBER ORCHESTRA

-Prerequisite: A minimum of one year of orchestra experience or permission of the orchestra director
+Credit 1 Grade 9-12 Vear Prerequisite: A minimum of one year of orchestra experience or permission

 The Chamber Orchestra is Northview's most select orchestra.
 It is comprised of all seniors, and open to audition for sophomores and juniors.
 Members of the Chamber Orchestra must demonstrate advanced proficiency on their instrument.
 The primary goal of the chamber orchestra is to cultivate an enjoyment and higher understanding of orchestral music by studying music of various styles, music theory, and technical drills.
 Emphasis in this ensemble is on advanced techniques, and the literature covered will be of the highest level.
 Highlights of the year are the December concert, State Orchestra Adjudicated Event, and the May Pops Concert.
 There are many opportunities for additional enrichment and service, such as Solo and Ensemble contest and select orchestras at the district, regional, state, and national levels.
 Attendance at all scheduled performances is mandatory.
 A Pay to Participate fee is required for this class.
+Return to course offering page: 9, 10, 11, 12